|

 so all Crabs are.

-Come summer Lion, come tawny beast[,]
+Come summer Lion, come tawny beast[,]stalk through the night

 from sleep released,